SoftwareAG/sagdevops-templates/templates/sag-cc-builder-repos/README.md

 MIRROR	10.2   	http://MIRRORSPMHOST:8092/fix-fixes-10.2/repository
 ```

-Configure `products` and `fixes` repositories pointing to
-the mirror repositories from the above locations:
+Configure `products` and `fixes` repositories that point to the mirror repositories from the above locations:

 ```bash
 sagcc exec templates composite apply sag-cc-builder-repos \